awandahl/doi_policy/README.md

 - **New Versions**: If significant changes are made to a research output, a new version will be created and assigned a new DOI.
 The new DOI will be linked to the previous version to maintain a version history.
 - **Metadata Updates**: Minor updates to metadata can be made without creating a new version, following DataCite best practices for metadata management.

 ### Responsibilities

 - **Researchers**: Ensure that their submissions meet the eligibility criteria and provide accurate metadata.
-- **Repository Administrators**: Manage the DOI assignment process, ensure compliance with DataCite standards, and maintain accurate records of DOIs and associated metadata.
+- **Repository Administrators**: Manage the DOI assignment process, ensure compliance with DataCite or Crossref standards, and maintain accurate records of DOIs and associated metadata.

-By following these guidelines, our institution ensures that DOIs are consistently and effectively used to enhance the visibility and impact of our research outputs.

 ---